kiali/kiali/design/KEPS/multicluster/proposal.md

 ### Connecting directly to istiod

 The istiods provide istio config and some information about the mesh workloads.
 However, the endpoints are not always exposed outside of the istiod pod.
-Kiali today uses port forwarding through the kubernetes API to connect to the istiod pods and this would require access to the kube API anyways.
-Some other features rely on the kube API like streaming logs and any create/update operations need to use the Kube API ultimately making this an un-viable option to keep most of the existing Kiali features.
+Kiali today uses port forwarding through the Kubernetes API to connect to the istiod pods and thus requires access to the kube API .
+Some other features rely on the Kube API like streaming logs and any create/update operations need to use the Kube API ultimately making this an un-viable option to keep most of the existing Kiali features.

 # Roadmap